SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

 ## 14.4.6 Indexing on Flash Storage (SSD but not HDD)

-1. Random I/O is bad, this statement is still right, but kinda needs to be updated when it comes to SSD.
+1. Random I/O is bad, this statement is still right, but kinda needs to be updated when talking about SSD.

    SSD, unlike HDD, doesn't have seek time (which is the main time consumed in random I/O on HDD), and thus random read becomes much faster on SSD.